glstewart17/Shopify-App/README.md

 # Shopify Store Analytics

+My pesonal contributions:
+* Did all of the work for UI and UX
+* Wrote scripts for data analysis
+* Assisted with Shopify API and integration

 This project was created by:
-* Gabriel Stewart -Software Engineer
+* Gabriel Stewart - Software Engineer
 * Joshua Yan - Software Engineer
 * Stanley Kwok - Software Engineer
 * Louden Maclay - Software Engineer